krzysztof-fijolek/boardgamegeekjsclient/README.md

 # boardgamegeekclient

-It's a wrapper around the offcial boardgamegeek V2 API, with the scope to create a more confortable way to interact with them since they are exposed in XML format.
+A wrapper around the official BoardGameGeek V2 API, designed to provide a more convenient way to work with their XML-based endpoints.
-With this package you can create your own web app or integrate your backend for example.
+The package now supports the required authorization and can be used to build web apps or integrate backend services.

 ## Key features

+- :ballot_box_with_check: Support Authorization via BGG tokens
 - :ballot_box_with_check: Fully typed requests and responses
 - :ballot_box_with_check: Easy to use
 - :ballot_box_with_check: Typescript written